FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/32_task.md

     {{% /expand %}}

 ## Discussion Points
-- TGW is essentially a regional router.
+- TGW is essentially a regional router
-- TGW supports transitive routing and has many [**use cases**](https://docs.aws.amazon.com/vpc/latest/tgw/TGW_Scenarios.html).
+- TGW supports transitive routing and has many [**use cases**](https://docs.aws.amazon.com/vpc/latest/tgw/TGW_Scenarios.html)
 - TGW supports the following attachments in the same region:
   - VPC (static propagation of VPC CIDR)
   - VPN (static or dynamic routing)
   - Direct Connect Gateway (static or dynamic routing)
   - TGW Connect (GRE over VPC or Direct Connect attachment, supports static or dynamic routing)
-- TGW supports peering between TGWs in the same or different regions.
-- Jumbo frames (8500 bytes) are supported for all attachments except VPN (1500 bytes).
+- Jumbo frames (8500 bytes) are supported for all attachments except VPN (1500 bytes)
+- TGW supports peering directly between TGWs in the same or different regions (supports static routing only)
+  - FGTs can be attached to the TGWs to provide dynamic routing between them with an overlay tunnel
+- TGW supports default route table propagation and association settings which can be used to automate connecting spoke VPCs to a simple centralized design
-- Centralized Inspection VPC handles FortiGate NGFW inspection for any traffic flow (Inbound, Outbound, East/West).
+- Centralized Inspection VPC handles FortiGate NGFW inspection for any traffic flow (Inbound, Outbound, East/West)
-  - Advanced architectures for all of these scenarios can be [**found here**](https://github.com/FortinetCloudCSE/.github/blob/main/profile/AWS/README.md).
+  - Advanced architectures for all of these scenarios can be [**found here**](https://github.com/FortinetCloudCSE/.github/blob/main/profile/AWS/README.md)

 **This concludes this task**